Van Life Guide: How To Build A DIY Camper Van Conversion

 When you live in a van, nothing is more noticeable than the temperature.
 Luckily, with your little home on wheels, you’ll have the ability to follow the weather.
 We recommend chasing the birds and driving north in the summer and south in the winter.

 Unlike an RV, you probably won’t be able to run an air conditioner.
 They simply use too much power.
 But there are other ways you can reduce the heat.

-Installing a vent fan is imperitive if you’re constantly camping in hot weather.
+Installing a vent fan is imperative if you’re constantly camping in hot weather.
 The airflow also helps to exhaust condensation and moisture year-round.
-Covering the windows with Reflectix and parking in the shade are other ways of keeping the van cool.
+Covering the windows with Reflectix and parking in the shade are other ways of keeping the van cool in warm weather.

-Focus on cooling yourself using misters, damp washclothes, going for a swim, and spending daylight hours in air conditioned public places.
+Focus on cooling yourself using misters, damp washclothes, going for a swim outside, and spending daylight hours in air conditioned public places.

 Most popular van cooling solutions:

 Keeping warm in a van is easier than staying cool.
 A heater isn’t necessary in most cases unless you plan to take your van on some ski vacations.
 There have been plenty of mornings we’ve woken up with frost on the windows and our water bottles frozen; but we weren’t uncomfortable.